sskpeng/RoboND-Perception-Project/writeup.md

 ### Here explain the code layout

-### Here shows the result of required output for object recognition
+### Here shows the results of required output for object recognition

 ![alt text][image11]
 ![alt text][image12]
 ![alt text][image13]

+In addition, the output.yaml files are placed under /output folder.

 ### Here shows the additional function of the code

+Rotates robot to capture obstacles surrounding itself.
+Brocast the obstacels including the tables, bins, and the objects on the table.
+The obstacles needs to be updated whenever robot comes to pick up next object, and also need to exclude the current object to pick.